 - apply a preset to one or many images at one time, and during import or tethering

 All the above is also true for styles, with one exception.
-A style is a preset on steroids, because a style can contain pre-defined adjustments from different tools.
-Hence a style is not tool specific.
+A style is like a preset on steroids because a style can contain pre-defined adjustments from different tools.
+Hence a style is not tool-specific.

 Built-In Presets And Styles

 Let’s assume you never used a preset or style in Capture One before.
 What is the easiest way to start?
 Go to the built-in items to get your first impression.
 Navigate to the Adjustments tool tab, and view the Styles and Presets tool.
 It is a very small tool that you easily miss.
 Check the drop-down box, which probably displays ‘None’, which means none are applied.

 When you click on the drop-down box, you get a total overview of all presets and styles installed with the program.
 They are listed under the headings Styles Library and Presets Library respectively.
 Make sure you have an image selected.
 Next, browse through the Built-in Styles.
 They are grouped under names like B&W, Color Effects, Landscape and so on.

 While you browse through the Styles, you will notice that the selected image adapts the adjustments in the viewer immediately, even before you have applied it.
 Apply a style by clicking on one of your choices.
 In the image below I selected Color Effects – Inverse 1 (great for correcting a reproduction of negative film).

 Back to your browser with thumbnails, you select a few images.
 Set your viewer to Multi-View (View menu > Viewer mode), to display all selected images.
 Check that you have Edit All Selected Variants enabled from the toolbar or the Edit menu.

 Next, you go back to the built-in styles, hover your mouse over the list while keeping an eye on your images, and apply a style.
 Notice that all selected image responds to browsing through the styles and the one you applied.